sun-kaili/PythonWinCleanerBot/README.md

 pip install pywin32

 Plan
-create json file for setting and what location of file to be remove create a module that will create shortcut for the python create gui
+done - create json file for setting and what location of file to be remove done - create gui on process - create a module that will create shortcut for the python